Skip to article frontmatterSkip to article content

 4. Multiple relationships: Each word can attend strongly to multiple other words simultaneously (through the weighted sum)

-Concrete Example - Pronoun Resolution:
+Concrete Example – Pronoun Resolution (soft, not magic):

 Consider: “The artist gave the musician a score because she loved her composition.”